National Security Office Precinct

 • It is Finance’s intention to deliver a Precinct which incorporates exemplary sustainable design across the lifecycle of the asset.

-• The Department of Finance will continue to engage with the Department of Climate Change, Energy, the Environment and Water in relation to the Referral assessment of the works under the Environmental Protection & Biodiversity Conservation Act 1999 (Cth).
+• The Department of Finance submitted a Referral for the development of John Gorton Campus Car Park to the Department of Climate Change, Energy, the Environment and Water (DCCEEW) in accordance with the Environmental Protection and Biodiversity Conservation Act 1999 (Cth).

 • The future development of the Precinct will not impact the York Park Oak Tree Plantation which is included on the Commonwealth Heritage list.